mohiuddin-khan-shiam/mohiuddin-khan-shiam.github.io/_posts/2025-07-01-vcpkg-contribution.md

   - Open Source
 ---

 Package management is one of those “infrastructure” topics that most users only notice when something breaks.
-That’s exactly why I find it meaningful: improvements in package tooling reduce friction for everyone—students setting up their first toolchain, engineers shipping production systems, and researchers trying to reproduce results.
+That’s exactly why I find it meaningful: improvements in package tooling reduce friction for everyone, students setting up their first toolchain, engineers shipping production systems, and researchers trying to reproduce results.

 vcpkg is a major part of the C++ ecosystem, and learning to contribute to it deepened my appreciation for the invisible work that keeps software ecosystems healthy.